 This island country has one of the highest birth rates in the Pacific.
 And with this high birth rate came rampant and unregulated black market adoptions in the 1990s.
 The Marshall Islands responded by enacting the Adoption Act of 2002 which only allows international adoption of Marshallese if granted by the Republic of the Marshall Islands High Court.

 To prevent Marshallese women from being exploited, COFA (Compact of Free Association), an international agreement between the United States and three Pacific Island sovereign states (Republic of the Marshall Islands, Palau, and the Federated States of Micronesia), was amended in 2003.
 As originally enacted in 1986, the Compact allows visa-free entry to the U.S. by Marshallese citizens.
 As amended, the Compact included stricter regulations concerning adoption and prohibited travel from the Marshall Islands to the U.S. for adoption purposes.
-COFA provides that “A person who is coming to the United States…for the purpose of adoption in the United States is ineligible for adoption under the Compact.”
+COFA provides that “A person who is coming to the United States…for adoption in the United States is ineligible for adoption under the Compact.”
 In fact, it is illegal under federal law for citizens from the Marshall Islands to travel to the U.S. for the sole purpose of placing babies for adoption.

-The Marshall Islands’ government agency in charge of overseeing international adoptive placement, the Central Adoption Authority, has weighed in on pregnant Marshallese women traveling to the U.S. The agency states that COFA and the law clearly prohibit Marshallese women from traveling to the U.S. for an adoption.
+The Marshall Islands’ government agency in charge of overseeing international adoptive placement, the Central Adoption Authority, has weighed in on pregnant Marshallese women traveling to the U.S. The agency states that COFA and the law clearly prohibit Marshallese women from traveling to the U.S. for adoption.
 Even if a pregnant Marshallese woman is traveling to the U.S. for another reason, such as a job, she would still need a special visa to travel here per the U.S. State Department.

 Part of the problem with adoptive placements by Marshallese women is their lack of understanding of the consequences of their actions.
-They are vulnerable to unethical adoption scams because they do not grasp the concept of adoption as understood in the U.S. The Marshallese have a fluid notion of family where related members of a generation often jointly parent a child, so adoptive parents may be considered merely joint parents with the placing birth mothers.
-Many of the Marshallese women were under the false belief that an adoption was only temporary and that their child would be returned to them when the child was older.
+They are vulnerable to unethical adoption scams because they do not grasp the concept of adoption as understood in the U.S. The Marshallese have a fluid notion of a family where related members of a generation often jointly parent a child, so adoptive parents may be considered merely joint parents with the placing birth mothers.
+Many of the Marshallese women were under the false belief that adoption was only temporary and that their child would be returned to them when the child was older.
 Birth mothers were also reportedly told their children would grow up in the U.S. and be able to provide for their families back home.

 So how did a country thousands of miles from the U.S. mainland with a relatively small population become a hotspot source for alleged illegal adoptions?
 The answer is an attorney who handled numerous such adoptions, Paul D. Petersen.
 Honolulu Civil Beat delved into Mr. Petersen’s background to find his connection with the Marshall Islands.
 It reported that, as a young man, Petersen served as a Mormon missionary in the Marshall Islands, lived in that country for two years, and learned to speak Marshallese.
 He made lasting contacts in the Marshall Islands from his time spent living in Majuro, the country’s largest city and its capital.
 Since so few people speak Marshallese, Petersen had an immediate connection with citizens of that country by speaking to them in their native tongue.

 The accused attorney was introduced to adoptions as a young man.
-While still in college, Petersen was recruited by an international adoption agency to travel in the Marshall Islands to arrange for adoptions.
+While still in college, Petersen was recruited by an international adoption agency to travel to the Marshall Islands to arrange for adoptions.
 Being fluent in Marshallese and familiar with the country’s customs made Petersen an asset to the adoption agency.

 After returning to the U.S., Petersen went to law school, receiving his law degree from the University of Arizona in 2002.
 He subsequently became licensed to practice law in Arkansas, Arizona, and Utah.
 Petersen ran an adoption law practice in Mesa, Arizona, where he arranged adoptions from the Marshall Islands as early as 2005.
 In addition to his legal work, Petersen became involved in local politics.
 He won a special election for a $76,000 per year county assessor’s job for Maricopa County, Arizona, the state’s largest county.
-Petersen was reelected to this position in 2016 and was serving in this position at the time of his arrest in October 2019.
+Petersen was re-elected to this position in 2016 and was serving in this position at the time of his arrest in October 2019.
 Because he refuses to resign per the Associated Press, Maricopa County’s Board of Supervisors has suspected Petersen from his elected office pending resolution of the criminal charges against him.

-Petersen’s adoption work with Marshallese birth mothers led to state criminal charges in Arizona and Utah and to federal charges in Arkansas, the home of the biggest Marshallese community in the U.S. Federal agencies participating in the multi-state investigation of Petersen included the FBI, the Department of Homeland Security, and the U.S. Department of State’s Diplomatic Security Service.
+Petersen’s adoption work with Marshallese birth mothers led to state criminal charges in Arizona and Utah and federal charges in Arkansas, the home of the biggest Marshallese community in the U.S. Federal agencies participating in the multi-state investigation of Petersen included the FBI, the Department of Homeland Security, and the U.S. Department of State’s Diplomatic Security Service.
 In all, 62 state and federal charges have been brought against Petersen in three states—32 in Arizona, 19 in Arkansas, and 11 in Utah.
 If convicted on all counts, he is facing a maximum of 315 years in prison.

 Prosecutors in all three states say Petersen illegally offered money to Marshallese women to come to the U.S. to place their babies in at least seventy adoption cases.
 The women were purportedly paid up to $10,000 for making a placement.
-Petersen also allegedly inflated the birth mothers’ expenses in order to keep more money from couples who adopted their babies.
+Petersen also allegedly inflated the birth mothers’ expenses to keep more money from couples who adopted their babies.

 The Utah Attorney General conducted a two-year investigation into Petersen before charges were filed.
 The probe began following a call to a human-trafficking tip line made in October 2017.
 Staff at several Salt Lake City area hospitals reported an “influx” of women from the Marshall Islands delivering babies and then putting them up for adoption.

-According to the Utah Attorney General, Petersen recruited over forty pregnant women from the Marshall Islands over the last three years and transported them to Utah where he paid to place them to place their children for adoption.
+According to the Utah Attorney General, Petersen recruited over forty pregnant women from the Marshall Islands over the last three years and transported them to Utah where he paid to place them place their children for adoption.
 This practice, in the Attorney General’s view, was treating the babies like commercial products.

 Petersen’s first court appearance in Utah was on November 15, 2019, at the courthouse in Salt Lake City.
 A three-day preliminary hearing was scheduled for February 10th through 12th on the eleven charges he is facing: 1 count pattern of unlawful activity; 4 counts of human smuggling; 3 counts communications fraud; and 3 counts sale of a child.